cssmagic/zepto/README.md

 ## Usage

-1. Install via Bower:
+0. Install via Bower:

 	```bash
 	$ bower install zepto.js
 	```

-2. Use `dist/zepto.js` for default package.
+0. Use `dist/zepto.js` for default package.

-	Or, Use `src/*.js` to build a custom package (just simply `concat` all modules you need).
+0. Besides, use `src/*.js` to build a custom package (just simply `concat` all modules you need).

 ## Who are using?